Urvi922/Me/README.md

    ### Hello, I am Urvi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">.
   <img align="center" src="https://i.pinimg.com/originals/f1/52/01/f15201a799b6198018e0399ad12cf08c.gif" width="400px">

-  # About Me : 👩🏻‍💻
+  # About Me: 👩🏻‍💻
-  ##### Recently graduted from Uiversity of Waterloo with Masters in Engineering in Electrical and Computer Engineering.
-I am passionate about creating new things.
-I have hands on experience with Python, R language, Octave, HTML, SQL.
-Also, gained knowledge on AI/ML algorithms such as CNN, RNN, KNN, K-means, Decision Trees to name a few and to apply that knowledge I have done various projects which can be found in my GitHub Profile.
-I have gained also knowledge on Data Cleaning and Data Analysis while working on all the projects.
-Currently, learning about web development and working on NodeJS projects.

-  In case you want to reach out and connect, this is my <a href="https://www.linkedin.com/in/urvi-patel-797795119/">Linkedin</a> Profile.
+  ##### University of Waterloo Graduate with a Master in Engineering in Electrical and Computer Engineering.
+Throughout my academic journey, I've had the opportunity to work on various exciting projects that have honed my skills and knowledge in different areas.
+I have gained valuable experience in Data Cleaning and Data Analysis while working on projects during my graduate studies.
+Understanding data and extracting meaningful insights excites me, and I believe that data-driven decisions pave the way for innovative solutions.
+I have a working knowledge of SQL, Python, R Language, Octavo, JavaScript, HTML, and CSS.
+I have hands-on experience in developing web applications with NodeJS and ExpressJS, and I'm continuously learning and improving my expertise in this domain./n As you browse through my repositories, you'll find a collection of projects showcasing my passion for building and creating new things.
+Thank you for visiting, and I hope my GitHub journey inspires you to embark on your own exciting projects and innovations.
+Happy coding! 😊🚀 /n In case you want to reach out and connect, this is my <a href="https://www.linkedin.com/in/urvi-patel-797795119/">Linkedin</a> Profile.

 # 🔧 Technologies & Tools
 <p>